Mihalj Šilobod Bolšić: Biography

 Mihalj was born in Podgrađe Podokićko on 1 November 1724 as the son of Andrija Šilobod and Margareta Gunarić (Guunarich).
 He was baptised one day later at the local church as evidenced by an extract from the register of baptisms for Mihalj Šilobod, located at the parish in Podgrađe Podokićko.

 Andrija Šilobod was then a prominent senior member of the Karlovac Military Generalate of the Slunj regiment.
 From 1735 to 1739, Andrija participated in military operations against the Turks, as was required by the Habsburg Kingdom of Croatia.
 Mihalj's brother, Ivan (Johan) Šilobod, was also a soldier in the Slunj infantry.
 Andrija and Ivan were awarded nobility by Queen Maria Theresa of Austria in 1758 for their military services in the Croatian Military Frontier in 1741.

 Mihalj was initially schooled at the Jesuit school in Samobor, Zagreb.
 Later, he studied philosophy at the University of Vienna and continued further education in theology at the University of Bologna.
 Once he finished university in 1747, he went to work as a chaplain in the towns of Tuhlje and Ivanec, in what is now Hrvatsko Zagorje.
 He pioneered literacy efforts for the low-income Croatian community in a number of parishes, making him a standout even in that very deprived region.

 In 1751, Šilobod was appointed pastor in Martinska Ves near Sisak.
 In 1783, he renovated the dilapidated local parish church at Sv.
 Nedelja, which was formerly in the care of the Erdödy family.
-These works included raising the walls, naves and sanctuaries, adding a new sacristy, paining the main altar painted, and arranging a tomb for the pastors in which he is also buried.The big clock on the church tower (horologium) drew special attention and praise from the monarchy, which he created and placed himself.
+These works included raising the walls, naves and sanctuaries, adding a new sacristy, painting the main altar painted, and arranging a tomb for the pastors in which he is also buried.
+The big clock on the church tower (horologium) drew special attention and praise from the monarchy, which he created and placed himself.
 Additionally, he commissioned the construction of the Sveti Rok brick choir, which is still in use today.